Table of Contents

 Those wishing to apply at a Social Security field office should call first and schedule an appointment.
 There are 22 offices in the state of Alabama to help with Social Security benefits.

-After your application is reviewed by DDS, you will receive your determination.
-As an applicant, you should prepare as much relevant information ahead of time.
+After DDS reviews your application, you will receive your determination.
+Therefore, as an applicant, you should prepare as much relevant information ahead of time.

 The necessary documents can vary, but the following information is usually required: